apache/airflow/docs/apache-airflow/issue-triage-process.rst

 * ``Priority:low``: A bug with a simple workaround or a nuisance that does not stop mainstream functionality.

-The importance of using priority effectively is to both triage incoming issues appropriately as well to make sure that when we release a new version of Airflow, we can ship a release confident that there are no “production blocker” issues in it.
+It's important to use priority labels effectively so we can triage incoming issues appropriately and make sure that when we release a new version of Airflow, we can ship a release confident that there are no “production blocker” issues in it.